Sbussiso/sourcebox-sourcelightning/README.md

 - Choose between models like OpenAI, Mistral, and Gemini
 - Access models quickly and locally, no sign in required

+### best for quick queries or when you dont feel like logging in!

 <br/>